ivonunes/inkstead-writer/docs/start/themes.md

 # Themes

-Inkstead Writer ships with a default theme.
-Add `.plume` files when you want to replace part of it with your own design.
+Inkstead Writer ships with a default theme, so a new site looks finished from day one.
+When you want your own design, you replace parts of the theme with `.plume` template files, and anything you do not replace keeps using the default.

 Plume is the template language used by Inkstead Writer.
-This page focuses on how Writer loads themes and what data it passes to them.
-For the language itself, use the [Plume syntax reference](https://plumekit.dev/docs/syntax/), [component guide](https://plumekit.dev/docs/components/), [resources guide](https://plumekit.dev/docs/customise/resources/), and [behaviour guide](https://plumekit.dev/docs/customise/behaviour/).
+This page focuses on how Inkstead Writer loads themes and what data it passes to them.
+For the language itself, use the [Plume syntax reference](https://plumekit.dev/docs/syntax/), [component guide](https://plumekit.dev/docs/components/), [resources guide](https://plumekit.dev/docs/customise/resources/) and [behaviour guide](https://plumekit.dev/docs/customise/behaviour/).

-## Start From The Default Theme
+In this guide you will learn:

+- how to start from the default theme and override parts of it
+- which page templates Inkstead Writer looks for and what data they receive
+- how assets, images, styles and scripts work in templates
+- how to customise feeds, layouts and the footer

+## Starting from the default theme

-Copy the default templates into your site:
+The easiest way to learn the theme structure is to copy the default templates into your site:

 ```bash
 ./inkstead-writer theme eject